Acute Mesenteric Ischemia

 Sometimes flow is not blocked completely but is simply too low because of low heart output (as in heart failure or shock) or because certain drugs (such as cocaine) narrow the blood vessels.
 In general, people older than 50 years are at greatest risk.

-Blockage of blood flow for more than 10 to 12 hours causes the affected area of intestine to die, allowing intestinal bacteria to invade the person's system.
+Blockage of blood flow for more than 6 hours can cause the affected area of intestine to die, allowing intestinal bacteria to invade the person's system.
 Shock, organ failure, and death are likely if intestinal death occurs.

 If the person has typical symptoms of acute mesenteric ischemia or if the abdomen is very tender, doctors usually take the person right to surgery.